stardustman/win32/desktop-src/WinSock/ipproto-ipv6-socket-options.md

 ---
+title: IPPROTO_IPV6 socket options
 description: The following tables describe IPPROTO\_IPV6 socket options that apply to sockets created for the IPv6 address family (AF\_INET6).
-See the getsockopt and setsockopt function reference pages for more information on getting and setting socket options. ms.assetid: 65f8f7a4-757b-43a3-9d47-b115754c89d6
+See the getsockopt and setsockopt function reference pages for more information on getting and setting socket options. ms.date: 10/25/2024 ms.assetid: 65f8f7a4-757b-43a3-9d47-b115754c89d6 ms.topic: article
-title: IPPROTO_IPV6 socket options ms.topic: article
-ms.date: 10/07/2019
 ---

 # IPPROTO\_IPV6 socket options